raleel/mythras-srd/0004_Game_System.md

 The rolled damage for the weapon or attack is modified by the certain conditions in the specific following order:

-1. Apply the Damage Modifier for the character making the attackattack.
+1. Apply the Damage Modifier for the character making the attack.
-2. Modify the damage from any weapon enhancing (or reducing) magicmagic.
+2. Modify the damage from any weapon enhancing (or reducing) magic.
-3. If parried, reduce the damage appropriately as per the comparative weapon sizessizes.
+3. If parried, reduce the damage appropriately as per the comparative weapon sizes.
-4. If the Hit Location is armored, reduce damage by the Armor Points valuevalue.
+4. If the Hit Location is armored, reduce damage by the Armor Points value.

 If the damage inflicted by the attack is above zero, then the Hit Location sustains that amount of damage, with the damage total being immediately removed from the location's Hit Points.
 Note how many Hit Points the location has remaining, and the wound category that results.

 - _**Minor Wound**_: Hit Location still has positive Hit Points
-- _**Serious Wound**_: Hit Location is reduced to zero Hit Points or belowbelow.
+- _**Serious Wound**_: Hit Location is reduced to zero Hit Points or below.
 - _**Major Wound**_: Hit Location is reduced to a negative score equal or greater than its starting Hit Points

 Use the following rules if a location receives a Serious or Major Wound.
 Note that wounds requiring Endurance checks test them in an Opposed Roll against the value of the original attack roll.
 This reflects the ability of highly skilled warriors to make more deadly strikes.
 Endurance rolls are not repeated unless the location is wounded again.